afv9988/bcove/readme.md

 Main functions of the aplication are isolated from the framework specific functionalities, in order to reduce the dependence in case of switch to another framework.

-For CI -CD, this project use Travis CI for run unitary and integration tests, this are triggered when the Git repository receive a push request, also deploy the new build to [Docker Hub](https://hub.docker.com/repository/docker/afdev9988/w2p) you can seek the status of deployments [here](https://travis-ci.org/github/afv9988/bcove).
+For CI-CD pipeline, this project use Travis CI for run unitary and integration tests, this are triggered when the Git repository receive a push request, also, deploy the new build to [Docker Hub](https://hub.docker.com/repository/docker/afdev9988/w2p) you can seek the status of deployments [here](https://travis-ci.org/github/afv9988/bcove).

 ![alt text](https://travis-ci.org/afv9988/bcove.svg?branch=master)